tentjs/tent/README.md

 });
 ```

-Note that you shouldn't add a `key` attribute to the looped items.
+Note: You shouldn't add a `key` attribute to the looped items.
 It will be added internally to all relevant elements - it's called `i` (for index).
-It is used when Praxy is traversing the DOM and to determine if any re-renders should happen.

 ### templates